Aashray-Nayini/EnergyTrading/README.md

 Dependencies
 ---------------------------------
 1. A list of libraries needed to run the code is saved in requirements.txt file.
 Follow the instructions from the section below to install them on your virtual environment
 2. An api key to access data from entso-e transparency platform.
-Following the steps in the [official documentation](https://transparency.entsoe.eu/content/static_content/Static%20content/web%20api/Guide.html?ref=datons.ai#_authentication_and_authorisation), you can register on the [ENTSO-E page](https://transparency.entsoe.eu/?ref=datons.ai), and then you need to send an email to transparency@entsoe.eu with the subject “Restful API access”.
+Following the steps in the [official documentation](https://transparencyplatform.zendesk.com/hc/en-us/articles/12845911031188-How-to-get-security-token), you can register on the [ENTSO-E page](https://transparency.entsoe.eu/?ref=datons.ai), and then you need to send an email to transparency@entsoe.eu with the subject “Restful API access”.
 After procuring your key, save it in a .env file in this package with a name "API_KEY_ENTSOE".
+For more info, refer to technical [API documentation](https://documenter.getpostman.com/view/7009892/2s93JtP3F6), python client for the data ([entsoe-py](https://github.com/EnergieID/entsoe-py)), [help page](https://transparencyplatform.zendesk.com/hc/en-us/articles/17260622859412-Transparency-Platform-Help-page) and interactive [data portal](https://transparency.entsoe.eu/).

 Virtual Environment and Installations